KyKhaw/Text-based-game-GP/README.md

 ## Explanation of code requirement
 For each game set, the murderer and scenarios are decided randomly using a dice roll.

+Using the command write to jot down the clues in a file, the player have obtained when exploring the mansion.
+The player can also use the command read to see the clues he/she has found to help them solve the case.

 ## Non-standard C/C++ libraries used